enkidevs/curriculum/Python/Core/what-is-an-iterable.md

 ## Footnotes

 [1:Parent and Child objects]
 This is not to be confused with the concept of parents/children in Object-Oriented Programming, which is slightly different, semantically.
-In OOP, the concept of parent and children objects usually refers to the concept of **inheritance**, where the features of a parent class are inherited by its children. for more information, please see [this link](http://www.htmlcenter.com/blog/object-oriented-programming-parents-and-children/).
+In OOP, the concept of parent and children objects usually refers to the concept of **inheritance**, where the features of a parent class are inherited by its children. for more information, please see 'OOP Parents and Children' in the 'Learn More' section.

 [1:Double Underscore in Python]
 Double underscores in Python are commonly referred to by Pythonistas as "dunder" for brevity. `__iter__` is therefore pronounced *"dunder iter"*.